 Personal income tax rates

-Generally, individuals are subject to national income tax, municipal tax, regional tax, labour market tax, and church tax (all described below).
+Generally, individuals are subject to national income tax, municipal tax, labour market tax, and church tax (all described below).

 When assessing the tax under the ordinary scheme, the following types of income apply: